 The Campus Archaeology Program is committed to increasing the opportunities for undergraduate students to gain unique experiences in public archaeology, archaeological research, and archaeological methods.
 Each semester, an undergraduate student is selected to become the Campus Archaeology Intern.
-Among this students responsibilities are helping with lab work, excavations, and working on a research project of their own.
+Among this student’s responsibilities are helping with lab work, excavations, and working on a research project of their own.
 The Intern is also expected to maintain a blog, in which they post about their experience and what they are discovering through their research project.

 Current interns post monthly on the Campus Archaeology blog.
 You can read blog posts from past interns (2008-2010) on this blog: CAPInterns.

-Dana Nyquist & Kaitlin Scharra: Discovering MSU’s Past: Functional Classification of Artifacts from Saints Rest
+Katie Scharra: Discovering MSU’s Past: Functional Classification of Artifacts from Saints Rest

 Paige Triezenberg: Digital Museum Comparing Artifacts and Archives

-Billy Holt: Prehistory of MSU
+William Holt: Prehistory of MSU

-Alec Wells: Final Poster on Campus Archaeology GIS
+Alec Wells: Campus Archaeology GIS

-Lindsey Wancour: Final Poster on Understanding Life Through Trash
+Lindsey Wancour: Understanding Life Through Trash